jtjames/creative-gen-pipeline/server/README.md

 ## Integration Tests
 Run `pytest tests/integration` (or `make test-integration`) to execute live checks.
 - Dropbox test uploads a temporary artifact, generates a download link, and cleans up.
 It fails fast if `DROPBOX_ACCESS_TOKEN` is missing.
 - Gemini test sends a lightweight prompt to the Google AI Studio API (defaults to `models/gemini-2.5-flash`) and asserts a text response.
-It fails fast if `GEMINI_API_KEY` is missing or the configured model returns 404—set `GEMINI_MODEL` when you need a different model.
+It fails fast if `GEMINI_API_KEY` is missing.
+- Gemini→Dropbox test generates an image with Gemini (`models/gemini-1.5-flash` by default) and uploads it to Dropbox, then verifies the signed link returns image bytes.

 ## Next Steps
 As additional agents are implemented, expand this server with `/api/generate` and `/api/report` endpoints, reuse the Dropbox helper to persist outputs, and introduce the Google Gemini adapter for deterministic creative generation.